OpenRefine/openrefine.org/docs/technical-reference/writing-extensions.md

 var dialog = $(DOM.loadHTML("core", "scripts/dialogs/clustering-dialog.html"));
 ```

 `DOM.loadHTML` returns the content of the file as a string, and `$(...)` turns it into a DOM fragment.
 Where `"core"` is, you would want your extension's name.
-The path of the HTML file is relative to your extension's `module` subdirectory.
+The path of the HTML file is relative to your extension's `module` sub-directory.

 ### Client-side: Project UI Extension Points {#client-side-project-ui-extension-points}